umut/parent-checker/README.markdown

 In this case you just have to use the plugin prefix and the goal to run it, no `groupId` or `artifactId` is needed.

     mvn parent-checker:check

+###Outputs

+Depending on the situation the plugin behaves differently and produces different outputs.

+When the plugin is configured with `force.update=false` and there are two new versions, it just displays a warning log.

+    [WARNING] New versions available for your parent POM 'org.apache.maven.plugins:maven-parent-checker-plugin-parent:pom:1.0-SNAPSHOT'!
+    [WARNING] 1.1-SNAPSHOT (not forced)
+    [WARNING] 1.2-SNAPSHOT (not forced)
+    [WARNING] Your parent POM org.apache.maven.plugins:maven-parent-checker-plugin-parent:pom:1.0-SNAPSHOT is 2 versions behind, you have to upgrade it to 1.2-SNAPSHOT.

+When the plugin is configured with `force.update=true` and there are two new versions, it makes the build fail.

+    [WARNING] New versions available for your parent POM 'org.apache.maven.plugins:maven-parent-checker-plugin-parent:pom:1.0-SNAPSHOT'!
+    [WARNING] 1.1-SNAPSHOT (not forced)
+    [WARNING] 1.2-SNAPSHOT (not forced)
+    [INFO] ------------------------------------------------------------------------
+    [ERROR] BUILD ERROR
+    [INFO] ------------------------------------------------------------------------
+    [INFO] Your parent POM org.apache.maven.plugins:maven-parent-checker-plugin-parent:pom:1.0-SNAPSHOT is 2 versions behind, you have to upgrade it to 1.2-SNAPSHOT.

+When the plugin is configured with `force.update=false` and there are three versions one of which is forced, it makes the build fail even the `force.update` is false.

+    [WARNING] New versions available for your parent POM 'org.apache.maven.plugins:maven-parent-checker-plugin-parent:pom:1.0-SNAPSHOT'!
+    [WARNING] 1.1-SNAPSHOT (not forced)
+    [WARNING] 1.2-SNAPSHOT (not forced)
+    [WARNING] 1.3-SNAPSHOT (FORCED)
+    [INFO] ------------------------------------------------------------------------
+    [ERROR] BUILD ERROR
+    [INFO] ------------------------------------------------------------------------
+    [INFO] Your parent POM org.apache.maven.plugins:maven-parent-checker-plugin-parent:pom:1.0-SNAPSHOT is 3 versions behind, you have to upgrade it to 1.3-SNAPSHOT.
+You have to upgrade your parent POM to the latest forced update at least!